andre-ye/andre-ye.github.io/history/winter/lectures/freedom-now.md

 <br>

 ### The New Industrial Relations System
-- Codified coming out of WWII with an almost consensus support for the Keynsian economic policies and approach to economic management.
+- Codified coming out of WWII with an almost consensus support for the Keynesian economic policies and approach to economic management.
 - For the most part, acceptance of Keynesian policies as a way to stabilize and grow economic development "won the day".
 - The greatest period of US economic growth in a long time - through 1969.
   - Enormously stable; because of Keynesian policies and rising wages.
-- A third of the workforce are involved in unions - this has spillover impacts.
+- A third of the workforce is involved in unions - this has spillover impacts.
 - 1964 Voting Rights Act - many remaining unfinished aspects.

 <br>